khushipunia21/Music-Recommendation-System/README.md

 ## Future Scope

-- Modifying recommendations by analysing the pattern of user's music choice at different times of the day.For eg: Analysing type of music listened in the day time,suring night etc.
+- Modifying recommendations by analysing the pattern of user's music choice at different times of the day.For eg: Analysing type of music listened in the day time,during the night etc.
-- Recommending users with similar taste of music and allowing the poeple to conect with each other via tha app.
+- Recommending users with similar taste of music and allowing the poeple to connect with each other via tha app.
 - Feature of explicit feedback of user could be incorporated in the app.

 ## Challenges Faced

-- Absence of appropriate dataset for creating the hybrid model of recommendation system that can take into consideration mutiple features altogether.
+- Absence of appropriate dataset for creating the hybrid model of recommendation system that can combine mutiple features altogether.
 - Due to memory and processing power limitations, I could only experiment with a fraction of whole available dataset.

 ## Resources Used